-From Your Computer (with iTunes)
+From Your Computer

-If you already have a PDF sheet music collection on your computer, iTunes' file sharing panel is a great way to get started.
-Each version of iTunes works a little differently, so for the most up-todate instructions please visit this page: support.apple.com/HT201301
+If you already have a PDF sheet music collection on your computer, File Sharing is a great way to get started.
+As of macOS 10.15 this panel is built into Finder, while in previous versions (and on Windows computers) it's built into iTunes instead.
+For the most up-to-date instructions, please visit this page: support.apple.com/HT201301